Generalized recursive atom ordering and equivalence to CL-shellability: Self-consistency, the UE property and TCL-shellability

 This yields a class of poset chain-edge labelings inducing shellings that includes all CL-labelings, whether or not the labels upward from the lowest element $u$ in any rooted interval $[u,v]_r$ are all distinct from each other.
 In justifying his assertion that CC-shellability is the most general possible version of lexicographic shellability, Kozlov notes in \cite{kozlov} that any CL-labeling may be modified into a CC-labeling, implying that every CL-shellable poset is CC-shellable.

-\begin{defn} A {\bf topological CL-labeling} of a finite bounded poset $P$ is a chain-edge labeling $\lambda $ for $P$ such that (i) each rooted interval $[u,v]_r$ has a unique saturated chain from $u$ to $v$ with lexicographically smallest label sequence, and (ii) every other saturated chain from $u$ to $v$ in $[u,v]_r$ has at least one topological descent. {\bf Topological CL-shellability} is the property of having a topological CL-labeling. \end{defn}
+\begin{defn} A \textbf{TCL-labeling} of a finite bounded poset $P$ is a chain-edge labeling $\lambda $ for $P$ such that (i) each rooted interval $[u,v]_r$ has a unique saturated chain from $u$ to $v$ with lexicographically smallest label sequence, and (ii) every other saturated chain from $u$ to $v$ in $[u,v]_r$ has at least one topological descent.
+If a poset has a TCL-labeling, then it is \textbf{TCL-shellable}. \end{defn}

-We will sometimes refer to condition (i) in Definition \ref{topol-CL} as the {\bf UE-chain property}.
-Notice that it is implied by the UE property, but does not itself imply the UE property.
-In particular, there can be self-inconsistent topological CL-labelings (see, for example, Figure \ref{nonue}).

-\begin{thm} Any CC-labeling is a topological CL-labeling.
-However, not every topological CL-labeling is a CC-labeling. \end{thm}
+\begin{thm} Every CC-labeling is a TCL-labeling.
+However, not every TCL-labeling is a CC-labeling. \end{thm}

 \begin{proof} First notice that the requirement of a CC-labeling that the saturated chains in any rooted interval have distinct label sequences in particular implies the uniqueness of the lexicographically earliest label sequence on each rooted interval.
-Also notice that condition (CC) in the definition of CC-labeling amounts exactly to the requirement that each rooted interval have a unique topologically ascending chain.
-Thus, any self-consistent CC-labeling is a topological CL-labeling.
+Since the saturated chain from $u$ to $v$ with the lexicographically earliest label sequence on a rooted interval $[u,v]_r$ cannot have any topological descents, condition (1) in the definition of CC-labeling implies that every other saturated chain of $[u,v]_r$ must have a topological descent.
+This shows that every CC-labeling is a TCL-labeling.